umran/apify/README.md

 | `es_boost` | false | Number | Tells Elasticsearch how to weight the field when calculating the document's relevance score; defaults to 1.0 |
 | `default` | false | String | Specifies a default date to use during creation of the document.
 Takes any valid ISO Date string or the value: "current_date", which generates a timestamp during query time (on create or update) |

-#### Reference Fields
+##### Reference Fields

 Reference fields have a required property: `type` whose value must be set to "reference".
 Reference fields are a pointer to another collection or embedded document and is useful for nesting documents together.
-Refer to the table below for all the properties that may be defined on a field of `type` "reference".
+Refer to the table below for all the properties that may be defined on a field object of `type` "reference".

 | Property | Required | Type | Description |
 | --- | --- | --- | --- |